Home

-Gian Lorenzo Bernini was asked by Pope Urban VIII (1623-44) not only to design a monument to him, but to define a pattern for the monuments to be placed in S. Pietro, which at that time was finished from a structural point of view but completely empty as far as statues and monuments are concerned.
-The size of S. Pietro was such that the approach followed for the monuments in S. Maria Maggiore would have been extremely expensive in S. Pietro as it required filling a wall up to the ceiling with columns, marbles, statues and reliefs.
-In 1628 Bernini, having in mind Michelangelo's Monuments to Giuliano and Lorenzo de' Medici in Florence, modified the Monument to Pope Paul III by Guglielmo Della Porta.
-The statue of the pope was accompanied by four statues of Virtues.
-Bernini got rid of two statues (they are now in Palazzo Farnese) and made the Monument to Paul III more similar to Michelangelo's Medici Monuments by enhancing its pyramidal shape.
-He then moved the Monument into a deep niche (in the southern side of the apse) framed by two columns and the coat of arms of the pope.
-Bernini then designed the Monument to Urban VIII following the same pattern but revising the proportions of the elements and increasing the vertical lines.
-Bernini introduced a dramatic element by showing a bronze Angel of Death in the act of tearing the name of the pope (see Representation of Death in Baroque Sculpture for more details on this subject).
+Gian Lorenzo Bernini was asked by Pope Urban VIII not only to design a monument to him, but to define a pattern for the monuments to be placed in S. Pietro, which at that time was finished from a structural point of view but completely empty as far as statues and monuments are concerned.
+The size of S. Pietro was such that the approach followed for the papal monuments at Cappella Sistina and Paolina in S. Maria Maggiore would have been extremely expensive in S. Pietro as it required filling a wall up to the ceiling with columns, marbles, statues and reliefs.

 Monument to Pope Urban VIII in S. Pietro

-Reliefs in the Monuments to Leo XI by Alessandro Algardi (1652) and Innocent XI by Pierre Etienne Monnot (1701) in S. Pietro
+Reliefs in the Monuments to Pope Leo XI by Alessandro Algardi (1652) and Pope Innocent XI by Pierre Etienne Monnot (1701) in S. Pietro

 Another element common to all the monuments is the coat of arms of the pope, which is always located at the top of the niche.
-Here below there are some links to pages of this web site showing coats of arms used in monuments to the popes.
+See some of them with drawings by Filippo Juvarra:

 Alessandro Algardi - Coat of arms in the Monument to Leo XI